Alex Binelas: Boston Red Sox

 On December 1, 2021, Binelas, David Hamilton, and Jackie Bradley Jr. were traded to the Boston Red Sox in exchange for Hunter Renfroe.
 Binelas was assigned to the Greenville Drive of the High-A South Atlantic League to begin the 2022 season.
 In late June, he was promoted to the Portland Sea Dogs of the Double-A Eastern League.
 Over 113 games between the two teams, he batted .206 with 25 home runs, 78 RBI, and twenty doubles.

 Binelas returned to Portland for the 2023 season, batting .223 with 16 home runs and 52 RBI over 82 games.
 Binelas spent a majority of the 2024 season with Portland and played three games with the Worcester Red Sox at the end of the season.
 Over 91 games between the two teams, he batted .252 with nine home runs and sixty RBI.

 Binelas began the 2025 campaign with Triple-A Worcester, playing in 13 games and batting .257/.366/.457 with two home runs, six RBI, and one stolen base.
 On May 23, 2025, Binelas was released by the Red Sox organization.

 Philadelphia Phillies

 On May 26, 2025, Binelas signed a minor league contract with the Philadelphia Phillies.
+He was assigned to the Double-A Reading Fightin Phils and hit .265 with eight home runs and 37 RBI over 68 games.
+In 2026, Binelas played with Reading for the majority of the season and batted .267 with 26 home runs and 78 RBI.
+He was promoted to the Triple-A Lehigh Valley IronPigs but played only three games before an injury ended his season.